HayatoTenryuu/Complete---MATLAB_PBParser/README.md

 7. Match FOUR white balls AND the red ball:         You get $50,000.
 Multipliers up to 10x take effect.
 8. Match ALL FIVE white balls:                      You get $1,000,000.
 Multipliers up to 2x take effect, others default to 2x.
 9. Match ALL FIVE white balls AND the red ball:     You get the Grand Prize.

+### How to use this project:

+1. Download all the files, obviously.
+Put them in a dedicated folder, as this will become your working folder.
+2. Run either App.mlapp or main.m - they are both the same thing.
+3. Click the buttons in order from top to bottom, making sure they finish before you click the next one.
+Also make sure you have internet.
+The first step is to download some reference data.